GonzaRodriguez/blockchain-elixir/README.md

 ## Running tests
 You simple have to run `mix test` and all the suite should run.

+## Running in container:

+Update config/dev.exs by changing the :vhs_elixir/hostname from "localhost" (running without container) to "db" (running in container).

+In one terminal tab:
+* `docker-compose build`
+* `docker-compose up`

+In a second tab, once the two commands in the first tab are completed:
+* `docker-compose exec web mix ecto.setup`

+If everything spins up with no errors, site will be live at localhost:4000

 ## To start your Phoenix server:

   * Install dependencies with `mix deps.get`